nlp-tlp/mudlark/README.rst

     * - ``text-column``
       - Text
       - The name of the text column, for example'short text', 'risk name', etc. [required]
-    * - ``output-format``
-      - Text
-      - The format to save the output.
-Can be either 'csv' (saves the output as a CSV file) or 'quickgraph' (saves the output as a QuickGraph-compatible JSON file). [default: csv]

 Optional arguments: